ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 The spaCy Dependency Parse
 --------------------------

-The Clarity subject finder module uses spaCy to generate a *dependency parse* of each input sentence.
+The ClarityNLP subject finder module uses spaCy to generate a *dependency parse* of each input sentence.
 A dependency parse provides part of speech tags for each word as well as dependency information encoded in tree form.
 To illustrate, here is a diagram of a dependency parse of the sentence